ScottDenton/New-York-Times-CLI/README.md

 ##Usage

-Watch this [video](https://vimeo.com/317361060) for an brief run down on how to use the NYT CLI.
+Watch this [video](https://vimeo.com/317375613) for a brief run down on how to use the NYT CLI.

 ##Credits